CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 This corresponds to the non-dependent triple `(A × B) × C`.

-As with non-dependent pairs, these two types are interconvertible.
+As with non-dependent pairs, these two types are inter-convertible.

 ```
 -- Exercise: